GitHub

-Connect GitHub to give your assistant access to repositories, pull requests, commits, and code.
+Connect GitHub to give your assistant access to repositories, pull requests, commits, and code files.

 What’s included